SchemaPlus/schema_validations/README.md

 ## Compatibility

-SchemaValidations supports all combinations of:
+SchemaValidations is tested on all combinations of:

-*   rails 3.2 or 4.0
+*   rails 3.2 or 4.1
-*   MRI ruby 1.9.3 or 2.1.3
+*   MRI ruby 1.9.3 and 2.1.3

 ## How do I know what it did?
 If you're curious (or dubious) about what validations SchemaValidations